 State of play in Rocky sport in wake of COVID-19

-RUGBY LEAGUE: The Queensland Rugby League board of directors will meet Tuesday night to discuss several options around rugby league in Queensland, including what will happen with the Intrust Super Cup, the women’s BHP Premiership, Hastings Deerings Colts, Mal Meninga Cup and all community and local football.
+The four statewide competitions - Intrust Super Cup, BHP Premiership, Hastings Deering Colts and Auswide Bank Mal Meninga Cup - suspended until June 5.

+Tackle6 Charity Shield for U14 boys and girls to be played in Rockhampton on April 4 and 5 has been postponed.

-The 47th Battalion carnival to be held on the May long weekend in Bundaberg has been cancelled.
+47th Battalion carnival to be held on the May long weekend in Bundaberg is cancelled.

+AFL: AFL and AFL State association managed or operated leagues currently operating or set to begin will be postponed until May 31, meaning the AFL Capricornia competition will start on June 6.

-RUGBY UNION: The Rugby Capricornia competition will not go ahead until at least May 2.
-The suspension would leave a window from May 2 to September 12 for club competitions to be played.
+RUGBY UNION: Rugby Capricornia competition will not go ahead until at least May 2.

 The Stan Alberts Shield Indigenous 20/20 Carnival on April 9-12 has been postponed.

-NETBALL: The Red Rooster Representative Carnival on April 18 and 19 has been postponed until June 20 and 21.
+The Red Rooster Representative Carnival on April 18 and 19 postponed until June 20 and 21.

-Rockhampton Netball Association grading games are going ahead as scheduled this week.

 TENNIS: The Rockhampton Open Age tournament will not go ahead on April 4 and 5 in line with Tennis Australia’s decision to postpone all of its sanctioned events, competitions and tournaments until further notice.